Generic Name: diazepam (dye AZ e pam)

 Fatal side effects can occur if you use this medicine with opioid medicine, alcohol, or other drugs that cause drowsiness or slow your breathing.

 Do not give this medication to a child younger than 6 months old.

 Before taking this medicine

 You should not use this medicine if you are allergic to diazepam or similar drugs (Klonopin, Xanax, and others), or if you have:

 severe liver disease;

-To make sure diazepam is safe for you, tell your doctor if you have any of these conditions:
+To make sure diazepam is safe for you, tell your doctor if you have ever had:

 kidney or liver disease;

 mental illness, depression, or suicidal thoughts or behavior.